 He’d seen many a giant before, which looked like oversized humans.
 Occasionally, and especially in the face, giants had bubbled up skin, extra limbs, teeth, and eyes.
 They usually wore rags, or strips of armor.
-A giant’s skin was thicker than a human.
-It could bounce spear tips off it in casual pings.
+A giant’s skin was thicker than a humans.
+It could bounce spear tips off it.

 Vrendel wished Ugaba had these features left on her walking corpse.
 Instead, she was surrounded by a long dark cloak.
 The cloth was thin and raspy, which matched the texture of her hanging skin, which was gelled together like freshly brewed dough.
-Her large, pointed face was half missing, a white skull marking the point where her flesh used to be.
+Her large, pointed face was missing.
+A white skull marking the point where her flesh used to be.
 She had no hair, legs, fingers, but just black fabric.
 She had three arms, with one hanging out of her chest like a tentacle.
 They were bright pink with confused muscle, and pointed with ivory-long claws.
 Her chest had sunken into itself, exposing ribs with nothing behind them.
-She had no eyes in her half-caked skull.
+She had no eyes.
 She stood twice as tall as Vrendel, and three times as long.
-Vrendel felt like a little white cloud stumbling in front of a storm on a narrow stretch of sky.
+Vrendel felt like a little cloud stumbling in front of a storm.
 Something emerald glittered among the tangled ribs below her face.

 “The Ribs!”
 Vrendel said.
-Ugaba swung her third arm into him, smashing his shield like a dinner plate, and sending him into the teaming walled-nest of the Black Ends.
-The crack of meat on weapon was loud enough to shake the sky.
+Ugaba swung her third arm into him, smashing his shield like a dinner plate and sending him into the Black Ends.
+The crack of bone on shield was loud enough to shake the sky.
 Ugaba’s hand continued into the ground, which wrenched free a chunk of earth capable of making a well.
-Bow quickly pulled her crossbow out from her cloak, and let her blue eyes cut a target through the path.
+Bow quickly pulled her crossbow out from her cloak and let her blue eyes cut a target through the path.
 Blood Thunder gleamed like a moving ruby as it swung in her shoulder.
 She fired a steel arrow in a casual thump.
 Ugaba moved too quickly though, and swirled her uneven body to the side towards Vrendel.

 “Hit it, hit it!”
 Vrendel said, trying to pull the mace free from his back.
-The claws of the Blake Ends were too thick though, and he couldn’t move his body in the slightest.
+The claws of the Blake Ends were too thick and he couldn’t move his body in the slightest.
 Ugaba towered over him like he was a netted fish and swung down at him with another hand.
-Vrendel dived forward, smashing into her chest, and dodging the wrecking-ball swing of her paw.
-Ugaba threw her weight into him, knocking him into the air like a cork, and making him spit up blood in-between breathes.
+Vrendel dived forward, smashing into her chest, dodging the wrecking-ball of her paw.
+Ugaba threw her weight into him, knocking him backwards like a cork, and making him spit-up blood between breaths.

 Another arrow flew by, missing Ugaba and hitting a few confused trees down the path.
 Vrendel tried to stand, but his lungs were too at odds with one another to cooperate.
 He threw a hidden knife at her, which he kept stocked in the plated armor of his right forearm.
-Ugaba’s cloth-hard arm casually knocked it away like a gnat.
+Ugaba’s center arm casually knocked it away like a gnat.
 Something silver split the air above Vrendel’s coughing head.
 It whistled past Ugaba’s flailing arms and into the cage of floating bone beneath her face.
-There was a popping sound, and a hiss.
-She fell to the ground like a tangled clothesline.
-Air around her began to twist and contort like a reality-laced windmill.
-Her body pulled into itself like a reeling smoke.
+There was a popping sound and a hiss.
+She kneeled to the ground.
+Air around her began to twist and contort like a windmill.
+Her body pulled into itself.
 Suddenly, the forest looked like it was caught in a drain and everything was getting pulled into her chest.
-Then, as if the air had enough complexity occurring, it suddenly went still, and Ugaba’s body dropped to the ground in a steaming red heap.
+Then, it suddenly went still, and Ugaba’s body dropped to the ground in a steaming red heap.

 “See, I told you a throwing knife would have to do it,” Bow said.
-She jogged up the path towards the jeweled pile of steaming meat.
+She jogged up the path towards the pile.
 Ugaba was now truly dead.

 “Common Vren, get to your feet, let some air in there,” Bow said.
 She helped lift him up.
-He staggered at first, but finally balanced, breathing blood into the bleached air.
+He staggered at first, but finally balanced.

 “That charm, it’s something from not around here.
 It’s not a simple witch’s spell,” Vrendel said.

-Bow walked over to the muscly muck of Ugaba’s rapidly disappearing form.
-She fished in the sinew with the tip of a knife, and pulled out a gold necklace with a glittering emerald sword at its center.
+Bow walked over to the muck of Ugaba’s rapidly disappearing form.
+She fished in the sinew with the tip of an arrow and pulled out a gold necklace with a glittering emerald sword at its center.